Trizec Properties: Headquarters locations

 When it was Canada-based, the headquarters in the early 1970s were in Place Ville Marie in Montreal, Quebec.
 After a first move to Calgary, Alberta in 1976 by then company President Harold Milavsky, the headquarters were moved again to Toronto, Ontario in 1995, where the headquarters were in the BCE Place.
-In 2004, the company was headquartered at Suite 4600 of the Willis Tower in the Chicago Loop.
+In 2004, the company was headquartered at Suite 4600 of the Willis Tower (formerly Sears Tower, its former property) in the Chicago Loop.
 It later moved to the Near West Side.